CS7641/CS7641_group2.github.io/index.md

 The goal of this project is to accurately predict the hurricane trajectories or track forecasting which will identify the location and the intensity of the hurricane by utilizing diverse data sources to reduce economic damages and save lives.
 A set of predicted models can lower errors and forecast a few days ahead.

 ## Methods
-### Data Collection
+### Data Collection and visualization
 The dataset used for this project is the Atlantic Hurricane Database obtained by the National Hurricane Center (NHC) after a post-storm analysis of all available storm observations.
 The database includes entries dating as far back as 1851 and include numerous features including longitude, latitude, and windspeed of the storm at given times.
 The data was cleaned of cyclones with missing feature data (this was common for storms that occurred before modern instrumentation was introduced) then formatted in order to visualize hurricane trajectory.
+The ouputs that will be predicted are the latitude and the longitude for hurricane trajectories via Neural Network and the status of the hurricane which categories hurricane with classification method.

+After the data has been cleaned, it was important to visualize the features and find out if there are any noises.
+Histograms of each feature are created and analyzed.
+Fortunately, there were no noises in the features, therefore, the data was ready to be impletemented.
+Additionally, first 5 hurricanes are plotted in Basemap to visualize the hurricane trajectories.
+Later on, the Basemap will be utilized to visualize predicted and actual hurricane trajectories for results.

 <p align="center">
   <img width="460" height="300" src="/hurricane_trajectories.jpg">